 | Barnsley Building Society | 60 years from the date of the mortgage application subject to 35 years remaining at the end of the mortgage term. |

 Lease extensions in Crofton can be a difficult process.
-We recommend you get guidance from a lawyer and surveyor well versed in the legislation and lease extension process.
+We recommend you obtain guidance from a lawyer and valuer with experience in lease extensions.